Investment property and second home mortgage rates in 2023

 • Investment property mortgage rates: Around 0.50% to 0.75% higher than primary home rates

-Of course, investment property and second home mortgage rates still depend on the same factors as primary home mortgage rates.
+Of course, investment property and second home loan mortgage rates still depend on the same factors as primary home mortgage rates.
 Yours will vary based on the market, your income, credit score, location, and other factors.

 If your financial situation has changed since you bought your first home, your new mortgage rate might vary by a wider margin than average.
 This can be true for both home purchase and refinance rates for second homes and rental properties.